sillybytes/sillybytes/posts/legacy/2016/07/ratpoison-fuzzy-window-selection.md

 This will use Ratpoison to prompt for a fuzzy string and will take you immediately to the matched window.

-But in order to invoke this, a Ratpoison mapping is required:
+In order to invoke this, a Ratpoison mapping is required:

     bind w exec window_select.sh fzf